 THE CLOWN PRINCES - Short comedies, packaged in a set of three, mixed and matched:

 Charlie Chaplin: The Pawnshop, Easy Street, The Adventurer, The Rink, Behind the Screen, One AM, The Immigrant, and Easy Street.

-Buster Keaton: The Blacksmith, Cops, The Playhouse, The High Sign, and The Haunted House.
+Buster Keaton: The Blacksmith, Cops, The Playhouse, The High Sign, The Haunted House, and One Week.

 Harold Lloyd: Never Weaken, Get Out and Get Under, Haunted Spooks, and High and Dizzy.